FireflyMigration/firefly-doc/10-Developer-Guide/16-List-Controls/04-Exercise-List-Controls/index.md

 1. Add new UIController to the Exercises folder, name the new UIController **ControlsDemo**.
 2. Set the Orders table as the main table
 3. Add **OrderID**, **ShipCountry** to a grid on the form.
-4. Add 3 ComboBoxes to the grid to do so :
+4. Add 3 ComboBoxes to the grid.
+For each combobox you need to:
    1. Add a column to the grid.
+   3. Place a ComboBox from the toolbox in the new column.
-   2. Name the columns :
+   2. Name the column:
       1. **Customer**.
       2. **Employee**.
       3. **Shipper**.
-   3. Drag and drop a ComboBox from the toolbox to the new column.
 5. The 3 ComboBoxes will show data from :
    1. CustomerID.
    2. EmployeeID.